 Valorant is a 5v5 FPS game released by Riot Games in June 2020.
 The game mechanics of Valorant are somewhat like CS GO; however, there have been a lot of additions to it.
-There are twenty agents so far in the game, each having unique abilities.
+There are twenty agents in the game, each with unique abilities.
 Soon after its launch, players witnessed tournaments in each region which led the teams to the first Valorant Champions Tour tournament.
 There we all witnessed some of the best players in Valorant with breathtaking plays.

 Best Professional Players In Valorant